theevocater/coffee_recipes/coffee/moka_pot.md

 Once the water has come to a boil pour it into the bottom chamber.
 Drop the metal filter in and pour in coffee grounds.
-Use a spoon or your finger to flatten out the grounds.
+Use a spoon or your finger to flatten out the grounds as you go.
+After pouring in the grounds, "tamp" down the groups with a flat bottomed cup or similar.
+I've found that this gives a more consistent extraction.
 Screw on the top fairly tightly and place the whole thing on a burner.

 This next part requires a bit of finesse.
 You don't want to stop boiling water